 If you are looking for the most self-referential musical around, then look no further.
 The Noteworthy Life Of Howard Barnes is here to fulfill all of your needs.
 It is a new, ambitious, well-executed musical that recently debuted at the Village Theatre.
-It is a remarkable body of work, especially impressive for a community theater company.
+It is a remarkable body of work, especially impressive for a regional theater company.
 Written by Christopher Dimond, with music by Michael Kooman and direction by Brandon Ivie, this show is a must-see production reminiscent of Something Rotten.

 The Noteworthy Life Of Howard Barnes tells the story of the most ordinary man to ever live.
 Nothing about his life is inspired, remarkable or exciting.
 When Howard receives a mysterious letter in the mail, his ordinary life suddenly transforms into a musical.
 The thing that makes this production so especially is how referential, meta and self-aware it is.
 The show frequently plays with tropes found in musicals, re-imagining them in clever, refreshing ways.
 For example, the majority of the plot reviews around how to navigate through a typical American musical.
 The character are aware that they are trapped in a musical, which creates many opportunities to poke fun at the traditional limitations of musical theater.